lunageens/JPacmanFuzz/README.md

 # *Fuzzer - Automated Testing Tool for JPacman*

 The Fuzzer is an automated testing tool designed to perform fuzz testing on the JPacman application.
 It is a black-box fuzzer, meaning that the JPacman application code is not visible while fuzzing.
 One can execute the JPacman code with the help of the jpacman-3.0.1 jar file.
 The fuzzer generates random maps and action sequences to test the functionality and stability of the JPacman game.

+For overall information, please run the fuzzer class and open the html report.

 ## *A general overview of the project*

 ### Features

 - Generates random maps and action sequences for testing.
 - Executes the JPacman application with the generated inputs.
 - Captures and analyzes the output and exit codes of the JPacman process.
 - Logs the results of each iteration and generates summary reports.
 - Supports both text-based and binary map file formats.
 - Provides configurable options for maximum iterations, time budget, map dimensions, and more.

 ### Prerequisites